cassiozareck/cassiozareck.github.io/_posts/2023-11-24-microservices-and-k8s.md

 ### Ingress and reverse proxy
 Since little-ecom has 2 main services supposed to be accessible (backend and auth).
 I needed to expose them to the outside world.
 I've used an ingress controller to do this.
 An ingress controller is a reverse proxy that will redirect requests to the correct service.
 In my case, I defined 2 http rules: if it starts with /auth goes to auth service, in case where it doesn't then should be redirected to the backend service.
 I've used nginx ingress controller, but there's also traefik and others.

 Oh, I had a big problem with it.
 Since I was using swagger to test my endpoints defined in an OpenAPI file, I had problems with CORS.
-Since swaggers were running on my browser, it asked for CORS permission to the backend service, but since it was running on a different domain, it was blocked.
+Since swaggers were running on my browser, it asked for CORS permission to the backend service, but since backend was running on a different domain, it was blocked.
 I've solved this by adding a CORS middleware on the backend service, it wasn't enough, so I also had to write a specification in the ingress controller to allow CORS.
 This gave me a lot of headaches.

 ### Authentication service
 Little-ecom also has an authentication service to safely register users using bcrypt with salts to store passwords.
 It also have an endpoint for SignIn and validate jwt tokens.
 I want to explain more in another post about tokens, sessions and how to safely store passwords.